 The new rules are neatly summarized and clearly explained by The Net Democracy Guide — a website run by the Center for Democracy and Technology.

-These new regulations allow individuals or groups to freely engage in a broad range of “uncompensated internet activities” which are now exempt from all campaign finance regulation.
-Adam explains that, during the FEC hearings, he and his team urged the Commission to think more broadly and to craft laws that covered a wide range of online activities, not just blogging.
+These new regulations allow individuals or groups to freely engage in “uncompensated internet activities,” which are exempt from all campaign finance regulations.
+Adam explains that, during the FEC hearings, he and his team urged the Commission to think more broadly and craft laws that covered a wide range of online activities, not just blogging.

 The good news for anyone using the Internet to participate in the political process is that nearly all activities are exempt from FEC regulations.
-However, while the regulations seem to cover the vast majority of political activities that may occur online, they don’t address all of the questions that I’ve raised.
+However, while the regulations cover most political activities that occur online, they don’t address all of the questions that I’ve raised.
 For example, the new rules don’t address the issue of foreign involvement in US campaigns.

 I asked Adam a few hypothetical questions based on some of the political activity I’ve witnessed in Second Life.
-For example, what if an amount being spent on a virtual campaign went beyond the “nominal” fees that are described in the new regulations?
+For example, what if a virtual campaign exceeds the “nominal” fees described in the new regulations?
 And what about the involvement of foreign nationals in these campaigns?
 Are they entitled to the same exemptions?
 And if not, what limitations apply?

-At one point Adam commented that my questions were making him dizzy.
-To be honest, he wasn’t the only person who told me that this past week.
+At one point, Adam commented that my questions were making him dizzy.
+Unfortunately, he wasn’t the only person who told me that this past week.

 I walked Adam through several scenarios.
-While these scenarios are specific to activities currently taking place in Second Life, the issues addressed in each of these situations are relevant to grassroots campaign efforts on any other social media platform.
+While these scenarios are specific to activities in Second Life, the issues addressed in each of these situations are relevant to grassroots campaign efforts on any other social media platform.

 Groups campaigning on behalf of specific candidates in Second Life:

 I described the activities of the various groups campaigning on behalf of specific candidates in the virtual world.
-To date there are groups representing Clinton, Obama, Edwards, Gravel, and Paul.
-Only one of these groups (Gravel) has been authorized by the official campaign.
-The rest of the groups are the work of volunteers who share the common goal of seeing their candidate of choice elected President of the United States.
+There are SL groups representing Clinton, Obama, Edwards, Gravel, and Paul to date.
+Only Gravel’s group is authorized by the official campaign.
+The other groups are the work of volunteers who share the common goal of seeing their candidate of choice elected President of the United States.

 Generally, the activities of these groups fall under the broad exemptions specified in the new FEC regulations.
-In fact, the unofficial groups are actually allowed to coordinate their efforts with the official campaigns, and to disseminate official campaign materials.
+The unofficial groups can coordinate their efforts with the official campaigns and disseminate official campaign materials.

 I also presented Adam with a few scenarios related to the costs involved in hosting virtual campaign headquarters in Second Life.
-While it’s entirely possible to host a virtual building on the cheap in Second Life, it’s also possible to spend large sums of money on land and the corresponding land use fee.
-Adam indicated that monthly fees in $20 to $30 range would probably be considered reasonable, but monthly fees costing hundreds of dollars would definitely not be considered nominal.
+For example, while it’s possible to host a virtual building on the cheap in Second Life, spending large sums of money on land and the related land use fee is also possible.
+Adam indicated that monthly payments in the $20 to $30 range would probably be considered reasonable, but monthly fees costing hundreds of dollars would not be nominal.

 The Clinton group’s headquarters seems to be the exception.
-The group’s building is hosted on a dedicated island and the size of the land is much larger than any of the other grassroots groups.
+The group’s building is on a dedicated island, and the size of the land is much larger than any of the other grassroots groups.

-Dedicated islands in Second Life are not cheap, and the corresponding land use fees are considerable as well.
-Linden Lab currently sells islands for approximately $1,675 US, and the monthly land use fee for an island is $295 US.
+Second Life islands are not cheap, and the corresponding land use fees are also considerable.
+For example, Linden Lab currently sells islands for approximately $1,675 US, and the monthly land use fee for an island is $295 US.

-After presenting Adam with this scenario he indicated that the amounts in question would probably not be considered nominal and would likely elevate the display to a different level — one requiring full disclosure and disclaimers.
-In Second Life full disclosure would likely be implemented in the form of a sign, prominently placed, identifying the person who paid for the build (by real world name), and listing the permanent street address, telephone number, or world wide web address of that person.
+After presenting Adam with this scenario, he indicated that the amounts in question would probably not be considered nominal and would likely elevate the display to a different level, requiring full disclosure and disclaimers.
+For example, in Second Life, full disclosure could be presented in the form of a prominently placed sign, identifying the person who paid for the build (by real-world name) and listing the permanent street address, telephone number, or web address of that person.

-After further review, however, I determined that the Clinton island is part of a special “low performance” region where full islands are available at a significant discount.
+After further research, I determined that Clinton Island is part of a “low-performance” region where entire islands are available at a significant discount.
 My research indicates the cost of the island was probably in the range of $400 US, and the monthly land use fees are $80 US.
-While those amounts are still quite a bit more than the other grassroots groups are spending, they could fall within the range of what is considered nominal.
+While those amounts are more than the other grassroots groups are spending, they could fall within the nominal range.

 Foreign involvement in US elections:

-Given the fact that US residents are a minority in Second Life, we can expect that there might be a considerable number of foreign nationals participating in these groups.
-Depending on who you talk to, this involvement is a touchy subject in Second Life.
+Given that US residents are a minority in Second Life, we can expect that there might be a considerable number of foreign nationals participating in these groups.
+This involvement is a touchy subject in Second Life, depending on who you talk to.

-- The first Gravel campaign HQ was built by Cezary Fish, a Polish national.
-If Cezary was not paid his regular fee for construction and hosting of this building then his efforts would likely be considered a contribution.
-Since the Gravel group abandoned the location almost immediately after it opened, it seems unlikely that this will ever become a formal issue.
+- Cezary Fish, a Polish national, built the first Gravel campaign HQ.
+If Cezary were not paid his regular fee for construction and hosting, then his efforts would likely be considered a contribution.
+However, since the Gravel group abandoned the location almost immediately, it seems unlikely that this will ever become a formal issue.
 The law regarding contributions from foreign nationals requires that a campaign return the donation immediately upon receipt — which is more or less what the Gravel group did.
 Also, the campaign maintains that Cezary was paid his full fee.
-In which case, there would be no violation.
+Which would mean there was no violation of FECA rules.

 What Happens Next?

 As I’ve noted, most of the political groups in Second Life seem to be operating well within the boundaries of the law.
-That’s not very hard to do considering how much freedom the new FEC regulations have given individuals and grassroots organizations.
+Considering how much freedom the new FEC regulations have given individuals and grassroots organizations, that’s not hard to do.

-In the case of the Clinton group, it does appear that they’ll need to make some effort to address the donation of land by a foreign national.
-If that’s already been done they should definitely make an effort to be more transparent about their activities.
+In the case of the Clinton group, it does appear that it will need to make some effort to address the donation of land by a foreign national.
+If that’s already been done, the group should make an effort to be more transparent about its activities.